djalbat/occam-custom-grammars/README.md

 customGrammar.setLexicalPattern(lexicalPattern);
 ...
 ```
-Arrays of Custom grammars cna then be combined:
+Arrays of Custom grammars can then be combined:
 ```
 import { CombinedCustomGrammar } from "occam-custom-grammars";